dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 If an additional layer exists between you and the iSeries&#8212;for example, if you are on a thin-client, or if your company utilizes a web-interface to access the AS400&#8212;then additional steps may need to be taken to successfully utilize the HACL objects.

-This may be as simple as early-binding the HACL or flipping over a single a network setting; or, it can be as complicated as integrating this code with an automated web-scraper built from scratch with JavaScript.
+This may be as simple as early-binding the HACL or flipping over a single network setting; or, it can be as complicated as integrating this code with an automated web-scraper built from scratch with JavaScript.

 (Because heavens forbid we actually change anything on the iSeries' backend to make everyone's lives easier).